sakhnyuk/rc-scrollbars/docs/customization.md

 }
 ```

+For convenience, some 'marker' classes are provided for each of the subcomponents:

+  `root`: 'rc-scrollbars-container'
+  `view`: 'rc-scrollbars-view'
+  `trackVertical`: 'rc-scrollbars-track rc-scrollbars-track-v'
+  `trackHorizontal`: 'rc-scrollbars-track rc-scrollbars-track-h'
+  `thumbVertical`: 'rc-scrollbars-thumb rc-scrollbars-thumb-v'
+  `thumbHorizontal`: 'rc-scrollbars-thumb rc-scrollbars-thumb-h'

 ## Respond to scroll events

 If you want to change the appearance in respond to the scrolling position, you could do that like: